lakshyarao22/CyberSecurityNotes/CEH Notes/FootPrinting and Recon.md

 ### What can be stealed?
 * System Information
 * Username and passwords
-* Dns and firewall
+* DNS and firewall
-* Organisational Information
+* Organizational Information
-* Vulnearability identification
+* Vulnerability identification

 ## Google Dorks